Home Page for Botany 2104, Plant Form and Function

 Schedule

-Final Exam from Autumn 2001 The course material is in a different order now, but you can use relevant questions from this final exam as a practice exam.
+Final Exam from Autumn 2001 The course material is covered in a different order now and has been updated, but you can use relevant questions from this final exam as a practice exam.

 Botany majors and minors/BIS should check the Botany Student Handbook for information on courses, requirements, the thesis in Botany, and the Botany student portfolio.